Share this page

 the Employees table.

-Because there are the other tables or the queries to be chosen, press the Close button.
+Because you need no other tables or queries, press the Close button.

-It is possible to create a query from several tables or from queries or a combination of both.
-If, for a reason or the other one, you forgot a table or a query, you can add it in creation mode by pressing on the button.
+You can create a query from several tables or queries or a combination of both.
+If, for a reason or another, you forgot a table or a query, you can add it in Design view by pressing on the button.
 It will then be required to repeat the operation above.

 For training purposes, the next queries will be all consistsd from the Employees table.